 High ankle sprains are a common injury among athletes and fitness enthusiasts, but they can also happen to anyone during everyday activities.
 This type of ankle sprain affects the ligaments that connect the two leg bones, and recovery can take weeks or even months.
-However, the right exercises can help speed up the healing process, improve joint stability, and prevent re-injury.
-In this guide, we will discuss some of the best exercises for high ankle sprains, recommended by kinesiologists, fitness trainers, and physiotherapists.
+Many people wonder do high ankle sprains go away on their own, but lasting recovery usually depends on early treatment and consistent rehabilitation.
+Recognizing high ankle sprain symptoms early can make a major difference in how effectively you heal, as timely intervention helps reduce swelling, maintain stability, and prevent complications that could prolong recovery.
+With the right exercises, you can speed up the healing process, improve joint stability, and reduce the risk of re-injury.
+In this guide, we’ll cover some of the most effective exercises for high ankle sprains, recommended by kinesiologists, fitness trainers, and physiotherapists.

 Range of Motion (ROM) Exercises: ROM exercises are gentle movements that improve flexibility and mobility without causing pain or stress.
 Start with ankle circles, where you rotate your foot clockwise and counterclockwise in a seated or standing position.
 Next, try dorsiflexion and plantar flexion exercises, which involve pointing your toes up and down while keeping your heel on the ground or elevated on a step.
 These exercises improve ankle joint mechanics and reduce stiffness.